 We will consider the variety of architecture during the period, from the 'architect's architecture' of 1960s Brutalism to more production-focused approaches such as prefabrication, looking at the ideas that shaped it, the technologies that made it possible, and the extent to which it was embedded in wider debates.
 We'll examine how these ideas were reframed during the 1970s.
 Finally, the course will look at the architecture of the 1980s and 1990s, decades which, as yet, have attracted relatively little study by historians.
 Are we right to focus on Postmodernism and High Tech?
 What else was going on?
 We'll look at community architecture, co-operative practice, and low-energy design.
 We'll conclude by asking: how can we start to write a history of late twentieth-century architecture in Britain, and how does it relate to the architecture of the 'heroic' Welfare State period of 1945-75?
 Our references will include some of the famous names of the period, such as James Stirling and the Smithsons, but we will also look at 'anonymous' architects working in public practice, as well as a range of designers whose work is now less well-known.
 Students will be able to engage with the latest research, and at this level will be expected to advance their own research agendas.

-The course will be taught through a mixture of two-hour lectures, and seminars (which may be one or two hours long depending on group size and activity).
-There will also be visits to archives at Historic Environment Scotland and Edinburgh University Library.
-There will be visits to key sites in Edinburgh and potentially beyond.
+The course is usually taught through a mixture of lectures and seminars (which may be one or two hours long depending on group size and activity).
+There are usually visits to archives at Historic Environment Scotland and Edinburgh University Library.
+There are usually visits to key sites in Edinburgh and potentially beyond.
 Parts of this course will be jointly delivered with the UG course ARHI10048 Architecture in Britain, 1951-97: Brutalism & Beyond.

 Through reading, discussion and site visits, you will be invited to make up your mind about buildings and designers whose legacies are often controversial.
 A full schedule of lectures and tutorials will be available in the course handbook.